 This course deals with an in-depth examination of behavioral issues in organizations.
 Course topics include individual and group behavior, communication issues, ethical theories, employee empowerment and motivation, and managing and leading organizations under conditions of uncertainty.
 The course requires students to apply advanced knowledge of management and leadership skills in the pursuit of creating effective organizations through teamwork.
 The central objective of this course is to learn how to create socially sensitive, high-performing organizations that are financially viable and ethically responsible.
 Working as a team member, every student will complete one social action project in this course.
 Lecture.
-Prerequisite: PMBA 506, Marketing Concepts and Strategies or its equivalent and graduate standing.
-This is a "foundational" course and must be taken during the first semester for Direct Admit students and during the first or second semester for the Professional Admit students.
+Prerequisites: PMBA 506, Organizational Behavior and Strategy or its equivalent, and graduate standing.

+This is a "foundational" course and must be taken during the first or second semester of MBA studies.